An overview of 6 popular tax-saving options

-There are a variety of tax-saving options available to investors.
+There are a variety of tax-saving investment options available to investors.
 Here's an overview of the six most popular ones

 A good tax-saving investment must be an investment first and a tax-saver later.
 There are a number of schemes available to reduce your tax liability.
-Of the various options available under section 80C, the more useful is Equity-Linked Savings Scheme (ELSS).
+Here is a closer look at six popular options.

 These are pure equity funds and have a three-year lock-in.
-The amount invested is eligible for tax deduction under Section 80C.
+The amount invested (up to Rs 1.5 lakh) is eligible for tax deduction under Section 80C.

 The realised gains are treated as long-term capital gains and are taxed at 10 per cent.
 Long-term capital gains from ELSS are exempt up to Rs 1 lakh in a financial year.